Prakshil/Team-Section-UI/README.md

 # Team Section UI

 This project is a modern, responsive team section for a company website.
 It features a clean layout with individual team member cards, each displaying a photo, name, position, and a short description, along with a contact button.
-Below the team section, there is a stats area highlighting company achievements.

 ## Features
 - Responsive design: looks great on desktop and mobile
 - Flexbox layout for easy alignment and wrapping